 Do You Need Alternate Versions of Your Business Plan?

-No law limits you to just one version of your business plan.
-In fact, many companies write alyernate versions specifically targeted to different audiences — for example, one aimed at employees, another toward potential lenders or investors, and a third for more general interests.
+You may find that a single written business plan can’t cover all the bases — especially if you need to communicate specific information to a number of different audiences.
+Don’t worry; no law limits you to just one version of your business plan.
+In fact, many companies write versions specifically targeted to different audiences — one aimed at employees, another toward potential lenders or investors, and a third for more general interests.

 Developing several versions of your business plan is basically an assembly job.
 Follow these steps down the line: